DonDhaky/Quizzyverse-Project/README.md

 <!-- Built With -->
 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here the list any major frameworks/libraries used to bootstrap our project.

 * [![Next][Next.js]][Next-url]
 * [![NextAuth][NextAuth]][NextAuth-url]